What is ADU and Why It’s the best investment you should consider?

 - You must present your development plans to your local department of building and safety. (it is recommended that you seek the help of a licensed architect).

-- You will need to obtain a certificate of occupancy –this requires an investigation of the ADU’s plumbing, electricity, and heating systems.
+- You will need to obtain a certificate of occupancy –this requires an investigation of the unit’s plumbing, electricity, and heating systems.

 - You may need to acquire a parking permit.
 Consult the guidebook referenced earlier for more information on this.